Medieval Strawberry Tart

 - Combine strawberries with sugar, flour and lemon juice.
 Set aside

-- On a lightly floured surface, roll out pastry ball into a 9″ circle.
+- On a lightly floured surface, roll out pastry ball into a 9″ circle then transfer the crust to a baking sheet.
 Spread lemon curd leaving 1″ around the edge.
-Arrange strawberries overtop.
-Fold up edges of pastry to keep in the strawberries
+Arrange strawberries over the top.
+Fold up edges of pastry to keep in the strawberries.

-- Bake on an un-greased, preferably edgeless baking sheet, at a 400F for 25 minutes, or till the edges are light brown and the centre is bubbling.
+- Bake on an un-greased, preferably edgeless baking sheet, at a 400F for 25 minutes, or till the edges are light brown, and the center is bubbling.
 Remove from oven and try not to dig in for at least 15 minutes